noamraph/codemonkey-hebrew-translate/README.md

 Note: this extension sends words that were right-clicked and don't yet have a translation to a Google Form, in order for me to record their translation.

+The recordings are downloaded by the extension when needed from https://github.com/noamraph/codemonkey-hebrew-translations

 monkey clipart from https://publicdomainvectors.org/en/free-clipart/Cartoon-monkey-image/57012.html (license: public domain)